 Café con naranja: replace the cocoa with 1 single or double shot of high-quality espresso.

-You can still squeeze the juice from that peeled orange and use it for example for Creamy Orange Ginger Chicken, where it suits perfectly.
+You can still squeeze the juice from that peeled orange and use it for example for Creamy Orange Ginger Chicken, where it fits perfectly.